Can You Really Overcome Evil with Good?

 Reply

-• Avatar Cuiping Zhang said:
+• Avatar Cuiping said:

 That’s so true!
 It takes patience and self control to do the opposite of your first inclination.
 How could one develop it into a habit I wonder?